RituLiot/ptcg-decks/Live Expanded/README.md

-All decks are from [Shutterst0ck](https://www.github.com/Shutterst0ck)'s [repository](https://github.com/Shutterst0ck/SUM-on_TCGLive_Expanded) of Live Expanded decks, with minor tweaks from my side.
+All decks are from [Shutterst0ck](https://www.github.com/Shutterst0ck)'s wonderful [repository](https://github.com/Shutterst0ck/SUM-on_TCGLive_Expanded) of Live Expanded decks, with minor tweaks from my side.

 Since there's no real meta in the format at the moment, decks (or more specifically, archetypes) are being judged in competitiveness purely by how I think they'd fare in a competitive environment, with possible tiers ranging from S to F: